PrefectHQ/prefect/docs/concepts/projects.md

 ## Deployment mechanics

-When creating a deployment via `prefect deploy`, the following steps are taken in order:
+Anytime you run `prefect deploy`, the following steps are taken in order:

-- first, run the `prefect.yaml` `build` section, if provided; steps within this section will always run in order
+- the project `prefect.yaml` file is loaded; first, the `prefect.yaml` `build` section is loaded and all variable and block references are resolved.
+The steps are then run in the order provided
-- next, run the `prefect.yaml` `push` section, if provided; steps within this section will always run in order
+- next, the `push` section is loaded and all variable and block references are resolved; the steps within this section are then run in the order provided
+- lastly, the `pull` section is templated with any step outputs but *is not run*.
+Note that block references are _not_ hydrated for security purposes - block references are always resolved at runtime
+- Next, the project `deployment.yaml` file is loaded.
+All variable and block references are resolved.
+All flags provided via the `prefect deploy` CLI are then overlaid on the values loaded from the file.
+- The final step occurs when the fully realized deployment specification is registered with the Prefect API

+Note that anytime an `ImportError` is encountered while executing a step, the `requires` field is looked up and installed.
+The step then retries with the newly installed dependency.